Achlys2004/PES2UG22CS011_PES2UG22CS003_PES2UG22CS042_PES2UG22CS027_Kubernetes_Mimic/README.md

 5. **Health Monitoring**: Monitor node and pod health with heartbeat mechanisms sent from node containers.
 6. **Node Recovery**: Attempt recovery of failed nodes by restarting their containers.
 7. **Pod Rescheduling**: Automatically reschedule pods from failed nodes to healthy ones.
+8. **Visual Dashboard**: Interactive Streamlit dashboard for monitoring and managing your cluster.

 ---